ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-1-while-loops.rst

     :width: 125
     :align: left

 When you play a song, you can set it to loop, which means that when it reaches the end it starts over at the beginning.
 A **loop** in programming, also called **iteration** or **repetition**, is a way to repeat one or more statements.
 If you didn't have loops to allow you to repeat code, your programs would get very long very quickly!
 Using a sequence of code, selection (ifs), and repetition (loops), the **control structures** in programming, you can construct an algorithm to solve almost any programming problem!

 A ``while`` loop executes the body of the loop as long as (or while) a Boolean condition is true.
 When the condition is false, we exit the loop and continue with the statements that are after the body of the ``while`` loop.
 If the condition is false the first time you check it, the body of the loop will not execute.

 Notice the ``while`` statement looks a lot like an ``if`` statement, but it runs more than once.
 The curly braces (``{}``) are optional when there is just 1 statement following the condition, but required if there are more than 1 statement in the loop.
 In the AP exam, they will always use curly braces, which is a good practice to follow.

 .. code-block:: java

-    // if statements just run once if the condition is true if (condition)
+    // The statements in an if run one time if the condition is
+    // is true and zero times if it is false. if (condition)
     {
         statements;
     }

+    // The statements in a while loop run zero or more times,
-    // while statements are repeated while the condition is true while (condition)
+    // determined by how many times the condition is true while (condition)
     {
       statements;
     }

-If you took AP CSP with a block programming language like App Inventor, you may have used a loop block like below that looks very similar to Java while loops (or you may have used a for loop which will be covered in the next lesson).
-Almost every programming language has a while loop.
+If you took AP CSP with a block programming language like App Inventor, you may have used a loop block like below that looks very similar to Java ``while`` loops (or you may have used a ``for`` loop which will be covered in the next lesson).
+Almost every programming language has a ``while`` loop.

 .. figure:: Figures/whileInAppInventor.png